Book: To Kill A Mockingbird

 Publications: Arrow Books

-Plot: Set in 1930s, in Maycomb a small town where every family knows other family.
-In this town lives a family, Atticus, a lawyer, a widower with his two children Jem (his son) and Scout (his daughter) whom he raise with the help of a black caretaker Calpurnia.
+Plot: Set in the 1930s, in Maycomb a small town where every family knows other families.
+In this town lives a family, Atticus, a lawyer, a widower with his two children Jem (his son) and Scout (his daughter) whom he raised with the help of a black caretaker Calpurnia.

 The book outlines the time duration of 3 years and in these 3 years, though Maycomb does not face any big changes but Atticus’s family does.
 In the last year, narrated in the book, Jem and Scout found that their father is defending a Black man who is accused of raping and beating a young White woman.

 Young children faced many troubles in the course of this case, but there was one thing which kept them going, their faith in their father.

 But is Atticus being virtuous by defending a Black man?
 Is Tom (Black man) is really innocent?
 If yes, would he be able to prove that he is unblemished?

 Well, I am not going to spill the beans ;-).
 You have to read it to find it out.

 My Views: The best part about the book?